James Ellis (actor)

-James Ellis (15 March 1931 – 8 March 2014) was a Northern Irish actor and theatre director, with a career stretching over sixty years.

-Originally a stage actor and director in his native Belfast, he moved to London in the early 1960s.
+James Ellis (15 March 1931 – 8 March 2014) was a Northern Irish actor and theatre director from Belfast who had a career stretching over sixty years.
+Originally a stage actor and director in his native city, he moved to London in the early 1960s.
 After gaining recognition in Great Britain through the Z-Cars (1962–78) police series on BBC1, he appeared in many other television and film roles.
 He was also a translator.

 Early life

-Ellis was born in Belfast and attended Methodist College Belfast and later studied at Queen's University Belfast and trained at the Bristol Old Vic Theatre School.
+Jimmy Ellis was born in Belfast, attended Methodist College Belfast and later studied at Queen's University Belfast and trained at the Bristol Old Vic Theatre School.

 Career

 He began to act with the Belfast-based Ulster Group Theatre in 1952.
 He first appeared in a revival of the Louis D'Alton play, They Got What They Wanted (1947).
 Ellis became established as the company's young male lead in such plays as April in Assagh, where he was cast as McFettridge (1954), Is the Priest at Home? as O'Grady (1954), and The Diary of Anne Frank as Peter van Daan (1957).

-While continuing as an actor in the main company, he also undertook the management of the group's summer theatre in the seaside town of Larne, north of Belfast.
-Ellis's most important roles for the group include the lead role of Christy Mahon in a production of J.M.
+While continuing as an actor in the main company, he also undertook the management of the group's summer theatre in the port town of Larne, north of Belfast.
+Ellis' most important roles for the group include the lead figure of Christy Mahon in a production of J.M.
 Synge's The Playboy of the Western World in 1957.

 Ellis had a major part to play in the staging of Sam Thompson's even more controversial Over the Bridge (1960).
-In December 1958 Ellis had been appointed the Group Theatre's Director of Productions, but he resigned this position in July 1959 to direct the production of Thompson's play, which was to be staged by a group of actors and directors who had quit the Group in protest over its decision to withdraw Over the Bridge, which had been in rehearsals, after the Group's board deemed the play too inflammatory.
+In December 1958 Ellis had been appointed the Group Theatre's Director of Productions, but he resigned this position in July 1959 to direct the production of Thompson's play.
+The lattervwas to be staged by a group of actors and directors who had quit the Group Theatre in protest over its decision to withdraw Over the Bridge, which had been in rehearsals, after the Group's board deemed the play too inflammatory.

-Ellis soon left Northern Ireland for London, where his first break came when he was cast as Dandy Jordan in the BBC TV production of Stewart Love's The Randy Dandy, which aired on 14 September 1961, an "Angry" play that was deemed so controversial and sexually charged that the BBC gave a warning before the transmission that it was "unsuitable for people of a nervous disposition".
+Ellis soon left Northern Ireland for London, where his first break came when he was cast as Dandy Jordan in the BBC TV production of Stewart Love's The Randy Dandy, which aired on 14 September 1961.
+It was an "Angry" play deemed so controversial and sexually charged that the BBC gave a warning before the transmission that it was "unsuitable for people of a nervous disposition".